DanRuta/jsNet/README.md

 The next big feature will be WebAssembly support.
 This will arive in version 3.0, after some more testing is done on the existing beta version.
 You can keep track of progress on the dev branch.

 ##### Long term
-Once that is done, I will be experimenting with some further, equally effective optimizations.
+Once that is done, I will be experimenting with WebGL shaders to run computations on the GPU.

 ## Contributing
 ---